A status of residence that allows you to work in Japan is sometimes called a working visa.

 What is the status of residence that allows you to work in Japan (work visa)?

-The following explains some of the statuses of residence that allow you to work
+The following explains some of the statuses of residence that allows you to work in Japan.

-The resident status required to start up a business as a manager or an administrator is “Business Management.”
-A manager is a representative director, president, CEO, etc., Administrators are, for example, general managers, factory managers, and branch managers, middle managers.
+The resident status required to start up a business is a “Business Management visa.”
+This is for foreigners who will be representative directors, presidents, general managers, factory managers, and branch managers, middle managers.

 Roughly speaking, This is a qualification that allows people who have graduated from universities in other countries to work in white-collar jobs in Japan.
 There is a wide range of occupations.
 Interpreters, translators, consultants, software engineers, designers, marketing, advertising and public relations, construction designers, high-class hotels with many foreign guests, and overseas business representatives.
 However, the following professions may or may not be accepted on a case-by-case basis: photographers, hotels with few foreign guests, car mechanics, etc.

-Activities of a staff member transferred to a business office in Japan for a limited period of time from a business office established in a foreign country by a public or private organization which has its head office, branch office or other business offices in Japan, which are to be conducted at such business office in Japan and which are listed in the “Engineering/Specialist in Humanities/International Services”.
+This is a status of a staff member transferred to an office in Japan for a limited period of time from an office in a foreign country.
+Their job is limited to the same activities listed in the “Engineering/Specialist in Humanities/International Services”.

 The difference with “Engineering/Specialist in Humanities/International Services” is that with “Engineering/Specialist in Humanities/International Services”, you can change jobs in Japan, but not with an Intra-company transferee.